- 2015 - Adopted

 If you contract for trash services, contact a local waste hauler to sign up for recycling and compost collection services.
 If trash service is provided by your property owner, let them know about Boulder’s requirements, which include having recycling and compost collection services in addition to trash.

 Note: The city does not provide municipal hauling services and does not determine or control rates or dictate appropriate levels of service.
+Please see this list of local waste haulers.

 In limited cases, a business or property owner may apply for an exemption from complying with the requirements of the Universal Zero Waste Ordinance.
 In order to be granted an exemption, applicants must demonstrate they have considered all reasonable options that would bring their business or property into compliance.